East West Highway–Old Georgetown Road Line: Background

-J2 stops
+Routes M70 operates between Silver Spring station and Montgomery Mall connecting passengers along the East-West Highway and Old Georgetown Road corridor.
+The route operates daily with frequencies of every 10 minutes during weekday peak hours, every 12 minutes off-peak and weekend daytime, and frequencies of every 30 minutes at all other times.
+The route operates out of the Montgomery division.

+Stops

 History

+Before WMATA implemented the Better Bus Redesign network, Route M70 was previously known as Routes J1 and J2.
 The J2 originally operated as a streetcar line with the J4 between Silver Spring and Beltway Plaza Mall.
-The J2 and J4 were converted to Metrobus routes on February 4, 1973 when WMATA bought out DC Transit and other companies to form Metrobus.
+The J2 and J4 were converted to Metrobus routes on February 4, 1973, when WMATA bought out DC Transit and other companies to form Metrobus.

-1978 Service Changes

-On February 19, 1978, routes J2 and J4 were shorten to Silver Spring station and replaced by routes F4 and F6.
+On February 19, 1978, routes J2 and J4 were shortened to Silver Spring station and replaced by routes F4 and F6.
 Route F4 would operate between Silver Spring and New Carrollton, and route F6 would operate between Silver Spring and Greenbelt, Maryland.
 Route J2 would operate between Silver Spring and Montgomery Mall while route J4 would operate between Silver Spring and Friendship Heights station.

 In addition, routes J1 and J6 would be added to the line.
 The J1 would operate between Silver Spring station and the National Institutes of Health via Jones Bridge and Jones Mill Roads.
 The J6 would operate between Silver Spring station and Friendship Heights station via Leland Street and Connecticut Avenue.

-1980s

-On January 22, 1984, route J6 would be discontinued, and would be replaced by Ride On routes 1 and 11.
-On January 27, 1985 route J4 would be discontinued, and replaced by a combination of several Ride On and Metrobus routes.
+On January 22, 1984, route J6 would be discontinued and would be replaced by Ride On routes 1 and 11.
+On January 27, 1985, route J4 would be discontinued and replaced by a combination of several Ride On and Metrobus routes.
 On the same day the J4 was eliminated, route J3 would enter service.
 The J3 would offer supplemental peak direction service between Montgomery Mall and Silver Spring station.

-1996 Service Changes

-On December 29, 1996, route J1 was extended from Medical Center station to Montgomery Mall in order to replace route J7.
+On December 29, 1996, route J1 was extended from Medical Center station to Montgomery Mall to replace route J7.
 The line would also serve Rock Creek Park.

-2001 Service Changes

 Due to security concerns following the September 11 Attacks, routes 14B, J1, J2, and J3 were forced to detour near the NIH and Medical Center.
 Detours goes as the following: